cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.2.9 =
+Solved a Call to a member function addChild() on null issue

+= 11.2.8 =
+Solved an array_key_exists error

+= 11.2.7 =
+Fixed some minor CSS issues for the category mapping autosuggest Changed plugin title in readme.txt file

+= 11.2.6 =
+Tested for WooCommerce 6.2

+= 11.2.5 =
+Solved an UTF8-encoding issue that broke XML feeds

+= 11.2.4 =
+Added rawurldecode for some fields

+= 11.2.3 =
+Fixed a XSS vulnerability issue

+= 11.2.2 =
+Fixed a XSS vulnerability issue

+= 11.2.1 =
+Fixed an issue for individually priced bundled products that had a discount configured, it was not adding the VAT to those prices.

+= 11.2.0 =
+Fixed an issue where the plugin crached on Skroutz feeds when simple products were changed into variable products or the other way around

+= 11.1.9 =
+Confirmed compatibility with Wordpress 5.9

+= 11.1.8 =
+Added support for up to 5 additional images for Mall.sk feeds

+= 11.1.7 =
+Bolder element changed the table rate shipping name method.
+This causes the integration to no longer work.
+This issue has been fixed now.

+= 11.1.6 =
+Solved this error for Skroutz feed: Call to undefined method WC_Product_Simple::get_available_variations()

+= 11.1.5 =
+Added support for the Mall.sk media (image) URL field

+= 11.1.4 =
+Tested for compatibility with WC 6.1
+Changed Skroutz template so it meets the new Skroutz color requirements

 = 11.1.3 =
 Removed htaccess feature as it seems to be conflicting for some users